-Coconut oil is a saturated fat, and although saturated fats have been bashed in the media for contributing to heart disease, coconut oil being a medium chain triglyceride is different.
+Coconut oil is saturated fat.
+Although saturated fats are often criticized in the media as contributing to heart disease, coconut oils, being medium-chain triglyceride, is different.

-Now, drumroll please...let me introduce to you MCT oil, which is similar to coconut oil, but turbocharged!
-MCT (those Medium Chain Triglycerides) are medium chain fatty acids.
-The medium refers to the length of the chemical structure.
-MCT’s can be found in coconut oil, cheese, yoghurt, milk, butter and palm kernel oil, but these fats are much better absorbed in the form of concentrated MCT oil, which can be up to 18 times stronger than other forms.
+Let me now introduce MCT oil.
+It is similar to coconut oil but turbocharged.
+MCT (those Medium Chain Triglycerides) are medium-chain fatty acids.
+The length of the chemical structure is called the medium.
+MCTs can also be found in butter, coconut oil, milk, and palm kernel oil.
+However, these fats are more easily absorbed by concentrated MCT oil, which can be as strong as 18 times the strength of other oils.

 How it works